mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-11-DHCP-Services-for-Enterprise-Identity- Infrastructure/README.md

 By the end of this lab, the MRTG environment was able to:

-- centrally assign IPv4 addresses to domain-connected client systems
+- preserve a clean pre-DHCP checkpoint
+- document the pre-change server and client network baseline
-- deliver consistent gateway, DNS, and domain-name configuration through DHCP
+- deploy and authorize DHCP on `MRTG-DC01`
-- reserve address space through exclusions and reservations
+- create and activate a working IPv4 client scope
+- distribute DHCP-based addressing to `CLIENT01`
+- confirm the client received `192.168.10.101` dynamically
-- validate lease assignment from the server side and client side
+- verify the lease from both the client side and the server side
-- confirm that DHCP-delivered settings supported internal DNS resolution and domain communication
+- validate that the client retained internal DNS resolution and domain communication after switching to DHCP

-This lab moved the environment beyond static client networking and into centralized infrastructure management, which is a more realistic enterprise model for supporting Active Directory-connected systems.
+This lab moved the MRTG environment from manual client networking toward centrally managed infrastructure.
+That is a more realistic enterprise model and a stronger identity-supporting foundation for the labs that follow.

 ---